ikuruzum/rofi-todo/README.md

 waybar module included

 to use
-replace all the ~/path/to/scripts to your intented paths enjoy
+replace all the ~/path/to/scripts to your intented paths then enjoy